How to Achieve Great Baking Results from Proper Mixing Techniques

 You will notice that as you roll and fold, the dough will become more and more uniform in texture (it will start out very “shaggy”), and it will also become more difficult to roll.
 This is because all of the rolling that you are doing is developing the gluten in the flour (flour + liquid + agitation = gluten).

 At the same time that you are activating the gluten, you are also rolling the butter out into sheets.
-In the oven, steam and melting fat will act to lift and separate the layers.
+Steam and melting fat will lift and separate the layers in the oven.
 Same recipe, two techniques, two distinctly different biscuits.
 Isn’t science fun?!

 Comments